Manufacturing Supervisors

 Earnings

 Salaries for manufacturing supervisors vary depending on the factory or plant in which they work, the area of production that they supervise, and their years of experience in the position.
-The U.S. Department of Labor reports that the median annual salary for manufacturing supervisors was $103,380 in May 2018.
-The lowest 10 percent earned less than $63,470, and the highest 10 percent earned mor...
+The U.S. Department of Labor (DOL) reports that the median annual salary for first-line supervisors of production and operating workers was $65,930 in May 2023.
+The lowest 10 percent earned less than $43,540,...

 Work Environment

 Most supervisors work on the manufacturing or factory floor and in offices.
 When on the factory floor, they may be on their feet most of the time, which can be tiring, and work near loud and hazardous machines.
-Supervisors may begin their day early so that they arrive before their workers, and they may stay later than their workers.
-Some may work for plants that operate around the clock and may...
+Supervisors may begin their day early so that they arrive before their workers, and they may stay later than lower-level workers.
+Some may work for plants that operate around the clock a...

 Outlook

-Corporate downsizing, the use of computers for tasks such as creating production schedules and budget plans, increasing automation in the manufacturing industry, and the increasing number of manufactured products that are being imported into the United States from foreign countries are creating a diminishing need for supervisors.
-However, there will be a need to replace job-changing or retiring...
+Corporate downsizing, the use of computers for tasks such as creating production schedules and budget plans, increasing automation in the manufacturing industry, and the increasing number of manufactured products that are being imported into the United States from foreign countries have creating a diminishing need for supervisors.
+However, there will be a need to replace job-changing or retirin...